andela-tpeters/music-library/README.md

   Commands:
-    lib stat         - Shows Statistics of Library. lib stat genres  - Shows All Genres and thier songs. lib stat artists - Shows All Artists and thier songs. list songs       - List all songs.
+    lib stat         - Shows Statistics of Library. lib genres  - Shows All Genres and thier songs. lib artists - Shows All Artists and thier songs. list songs       - List all songs.
     list artists     - List all artists.
     list genres      - List all genres.